What Are Sod Prices?

 Q. Do I need to put topsoil down before sod?

 It’s helpful to lay down several inches of topsoil before installing sod to provide the grass with a healthy place to grow new roots.
 Sometimes existing soil is too clay-based, acidic, or rocky, so the topsoil provides grass with a better foundation to thrive on.
-If the soil has already had rocks removed and is of sufficient quality for the sod you purchased, it’s possible to simply use a rototiller to aerate the soil before leveling it for sod.
+If the soil has already had rocks removed and is of sufficient quality for the sod, it’s possible to simply use a rototiller to aerate the soil before leveling it for sod.

 Q. Is it OK to water new sod at night?